ad510/firstest-principle/README.md

 The branch of Plausible Deniability in which my stupid, untrustworthy intuition proceeds to fool itself with not-even-wrong wild physics speculations.
 But in the highly unlikely case that my intuition is not fooling itself, this could potentially be a [big deal](https://en.wikipedia.org/wiki/Quantum_gravity).

+(added 2/5/2015) ...And whew, I'm [not the first person](https://www.google.com/search?q=algorithmic+probability+theory+of+everything) to suggest this.
+So maybe I'm not going insane after all.

 WTF is my intuition thinking?
 -----------------------------